MustansirZia/next-express-bootstrap-boilerplate/README.md

 <br />

 ## Compatibility.
+This boilerplate uses `react ^16.0.0` and `react-dom ^16.0.0`.

-Should be okay with node version >= `7.6`.
+Also, it should be okay with node version >= `7.6`.
 This is because I've used `async/await`.
 For older versions I would recommend buidling with babel with the help of a plugin called `transform-runtime`.

 ## Further reading.